Please note: This post contains affiliate links.

 Photographing one of Iceland’s photogenic churches

 Pulling into the parking lot, the famous Kirkjufellsfoss might initially underwhelm you.
-While the waterfalls seem less impressive at first glance, positioning properly will provide you with the famous image you are seeking.
+While the waterfalls seem less impressive at first glance, positioning properly will provide you with the famous image you are seeking at this iconic Iceland photography spot.

 Using a wide-angle lens and experimenting with shutter speed and perspective, this icon will endear you.
-Seeing this during the Northern Lights would be the icing on the cake.
+Seeing this under the Northern Lights would be the icing on the cake.

 Standing 1500 feet (463 meters) high, it looms over the tiny nearby village of Grundarfjordur (population 900) on the Snaefellsnes peninsula.